“What are you doing?” my neighbor asked me. “I’m giving coconut oil to my cat,” I replied, trying not to sound too

 To treat cats diagnosed with asthma, veterinarians will always give corticosteroids.

 These drugs help to reduce inflammations in the lungs.
 At times you will need bronchodilators to aid in dilating the airway and ease feline asthma.
 1

 Aim at eliminating all the asthma attack triggers and making the house comfortable for your feline friend.

 Asthma in cats is always a progressive condition that usually fails to improve over a long period.
 Your cat may experience flare-ups occasionally.

 To help your cat on time, monitor their breathing and instances like coughing.
 This will also help you understand their situation and come in the right on time when they need your help.

 Cats with asthma need proper care, so you need to have medication on standby so that at any time the need arises, you will be there ready to intervene and manage feline asthma attacks.

-Watch this 2 minute video and learn how to administer an asthma inhaler in your cat
+Watch this 2-minute video and learn how to administer an asthma inhaler to your cat

 Is Coconut Oil Safe for Cat’s Eyes?